Cracking Belief Codes Case Study

 The first past life setting:

-The original code is structured like this:
+The original code was structured like this:

-Unless a man exhales (releases his last breath), he cannot be drawn
+Unless a man exhales (releases his last breath), he cannot be drawn and quartered ("cannot" meaning that it is against the rules).

-The original code adapts as follows:
+The original code adapted as follows:

-Unless a man can no longer inhale (meaning, "unless a man is dead"),
+Unless a man can no longer inhale (meaning, "unless a man is dead"), he cannot be drawn and quartered.

 or